dbcook/openrocket-database/README.md

 this components database.

 * Centuri (many cloneable kits with parts different than Estes)
-* MPC (see catalog images on http://vintagevendingwarehouse.weebly.com/history-of-mpc.html)
-* Apogee (they mostly OEM other vendors' parts, but have some unique ones)
+* Apogee (they mostly OEM other vendors' parts)
 * Apogee Components (predecessor to Apogee owned by Ed LaCroix; made competition parts that Apogee under Tim van Milligan did not carry forward)
 * CMR (defunct but had unique tube sizes)
-* FSI (defunct but also had unique tube sizes)
+* FSI (defunct but had unique tube sizes)
-* High power kit vendors
+* High power kit and parts vendors
-  * Madcow
   * Rocketry Warehouse (now part of Madcow)
   * Polecat Aerospace
   * Wildman
-* Fruity, Rocketman, Sky Angle, B2 Chutes
+* Fruity, Rocketman, Sky Angle, B2 nylon parachutes

 ## Usage and Quirks

 For most things, you can use OpenRocket as you normally would.
 However, there are a few things you should know about if you want maximum accuracy.

+### Hollow One-Piece Plastic and Fiberglass Nose Cones

-* Due to limitations in what OpenRocket allows you to specify for nose cones, partial manual entry is required to get the most accurate mass and CG locations for heavier hollow plastic or fiberglass nose cones (currently LOC):
+Due to limitations in what OpenRocket allows you to specify for nose cones, partial manual entry is required to get the most accurate mass and CG locations for heavier one-piece hollow plastic or fiberglass nose cones (currently this affects LOC only):

   * When putting in a plastic nose cone, go select the nose cone from the presets database.
 At this point the displayed mass will be too small, because